Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Non-applicability of Lyapunov function ( ) in bimatrix games

-The theorem, as is present, in Ref.~\cite{Cressman1996} erroneously establishes the asymptotic stability of mixed 2ESS for even bimatrix games.
-We can assert that this oversight in Ref.~\cite{Cressman1996} extends beyond just the afore-discussed $2 \times 2$ case, simply because it is known that asymptotic stability of an interior fixed point (of corresponding replicator equation) is not possible for bimatrix games in general~\cite{hofbauer_book}.
+In conclusion, due to the above arguments, the equivalence between inequality~(\ref{r_definition}) and 2ESS does not hold in bimatrix games, which prevents Eq.~(\ref{eqn:lyapunov_asym_DKL}) from being a valid Lyapunov function in such games.
+Finally, we remark that the above arguments extends beyond $2 \times 2$ case, simply because it is known that asymptotic stability of an interior fixed point (of corresponding replicator equation) is not possible for bimatrix games in general~\cite{hofbauer_book}.